Published 5th July, 2021

 Do your natural waves spring up or are they loose?
 Does your hair retain moisture well or do you struggle to keep it hydrated?
 These are just some of the questions you should ask yourself when figuring out your hair type.

-Understanding your curl type (or the behaviours attributed to your type of hair) will make your hair care routine a whole lot easier.
+Understanding your hair type (or the behaviours attributed to your type of hair) will make your hair care routine a whole lot easier.
 Even two people with the same kind of wavy hair can have completely different needs.
 So it’s important to remember that your hair is unique and will therefore require its own routine.

 Here’s all you need to know about understanding your specific hair type.